PA-RNet: Perturbation-Aware Residual Network for Robust Multimodal Time Series Forecasting: Experiments

 \subsection{Experimental Setup}

-The experiments were conducted on a Linux system with an x86\_64 CPU and 251.38 GB RAM, utilizing an NVIDIA Tesla V100 GPU (32 GB) for computation.
-The software environment is based on Python 3.9.18 managed via conda, with key packages including \texttt{numpy}, \texttt{pandas}, \texttt{torch}, \texttt{transformers}, and others.
+The experiments were conducted on a Linux system with an x86\_64 CPU and 251.38 GB RAM, utilizing NVIDIA Tesla V100 GPUs (32 GB) for computation.
+The software environment is based on Python 3.11.11 managed via conda, with key packages including \texttt{numpy}, \texttt{pandas}, \texttt{torch}, \texttt{transformers}, and others.